-Having said that, it is still crucial to keep on top of your financial position.
-Just as if your SaaS magic number was less than or greater than 1, review your company’s performance regularly.
+It is still crucial to keep on top of your financial position.
+Just as if your SaaS magic number was less than or greater than 1, review your company's performance regularly.

 Improving on a SaaS magic number greater than 1

-If your SaaS magic number is greater than 1, your biggest challenge is to not fall into a state of complacency.
+If your SaaS magic number is greater than 1, your biggest challenge is not to fall into a state of complacency.

 Benefits of a fast ROI